Julian C. Chambliss

-, a collection examining the relationship between superheroes and the American Experience (2013).
-His forthcoming edited collection, Assembling the Marvel Cinematic Universe: Essays on the Social, Cultural and Geopolitical Domain
+, a book examining the relationship between superheroes and the American Experience (2013).
+His recent book projects include Assembling the Marvel Cinematic Universe: Essays on the Social, Cultural and Geopolitical Domain (2018)

 EducationPh.D.; United States History, University of Florida.
 2004.